galethil/code-story/README.md

 # code-story

-Library that understands your code and can generate formatted structure of your code, that can be used for documentation, code generators or different validations of code.
+Library that understands your javascript code and can generate formatted structure of your code, that can be used for documentation, code generators or different validations of code.

 ```javascript